ajoberstar/gradle-git-publish/README.md

 [![CI](https://github.com/ajoberstar/gradle-git-publish/actions/workflows/ci.yaml/badge.svg)](https://github.com/ajoberstar/gradle-git-publish/actions/workflows/ci.yaml)

+> [!NOTE]
-**NOTE:** As of 3.0.1, gradle-git-publish is published to Maven Central
+> As of 3.0.1, gradle-git-publish is published to Maven Central

 ## Getting Help or Contributing

+> [!IMPORTANT]
-**IMPORANT:** I consider this plugin feature complete and don't spend a lot of time on maintenance due to other time commitments.
-While, I will eventually get to issues or PRs raised, **do not** expect a timely response.
+> I consider this plugin feature complete and don't spend a lot of time on maintenance due to other time commitments.
+While, I will eventually get to issues or PRs raised, do not expect a timely response.
 I'm not trying to be rude or dismissive, I only get back to this project periodically (on the order of _months_, in many cases).
 Please set your expectations appropriately as you file issues or open PRs.

 Please use the repo's [issues](https://github.com/ajoberstar/gradle-git-publish/issues) for all questions, bug reports, and feature requests.